Linguistics Course Catalog

 5 units

 Methods and problems in the study of change in linguistic systems.
 Reconstruction of proto-languages; the comparative method.
 Theories of change and implications for the theory of grammar.
-Prerequisite(s): course 102.
-Enrollment limited to 25.
+Prerequisite(s): LING 101, and LING 111 or LING 112.
+Enrollment limited to 45.

 LING 144